makrai/notes/busso-2509-msp-podcast.md

 * other languages.
 We created the affective naturalistic database consortium [AndC](http://andc.ai/)
-  * aims to provide all the tools used to collect the MSP-Podcast corpus to other researchers, enabling them to create new databases and expand the infrastructure for affective computing.
+  * aims to provide all the tools used to collect the MSP-Podcast corpus to other researchers, enabling them to create new databases & infrastruct
-* We have partnered with collaborators from the National Tsing Hua University in Taiwan to test this initiative.
+* collaborators from the National Tsing Hua University in Taiwan to test this
-  They followed the code and protocol used for our corpus.
-The result of this effort is the BIIC-Podcast corpus [15], with recordings in Taiwanese Mandarin.
-Another
+  * They followed the code and protocol used for our corpus.
+The
+  * result: BIIC-Podcast corpus [15], with recordings in Taiwanese Mandarin
-* eg2 the White House tapes speech emotion recognition (WHiSER) corpus [32].
+* eg2 the White House tapes speech emotion recognition (WHiSER) corpus [32]
-  Using a variation of the proposed protocol, we annotated the emotions of ambient recordings from the Oval Office during the presidency of Richard Nixon.
-This set provides a perfect test set for SER models in
+  * Using a variation of the proposed protocol, we
+  * annotated the emotions of ambient recordings from the Oval Office during the presidency of Richard Nixon.
+This set provides a perfect test
   * challenging recording conditions (distant speech, low-quality microphones, noisy environment).
-We expect that this consortium will encourage the creation of new resources.
+We expect that this consortium will encourage
-* NaturalVoices corpus [110], [111] for speech generation tasks, particularly voice conversion (VC) [110] and emotional voice conversion (EVC) [111]
+* NaturalVoices corpus [110], [111]
+  for eg voice conversion (VC) [110] and emotional voice conversion [111]
-  * uses the 6,007 recordings used in the MSP-Podcast corpus (5,046 hours).
+  * uses the 6,007 recordings used in the MSP-Podcast corpus (5,046 hours)
   * also suitable for eg text-to-speech (TTS).
 The original podcast recordings are freely available 4
-* MSP-Conversation corpus [18] also beneficed from the collection of the MSP-Podcast corpus.
+* MSP-Conversation corpus [18] also beneficed from MSP-Podcast